Introduction to Psychedelics and Epigenetics

 One example of epigenetic modification is the methylation of DNA, where methyl groups attach themselves to certain regions of DNA strands.
 Research shows that these alterations have an impact on gene expression linked with various diseases such as cancer, heart disease, diabetes, Alzheimer’s disease, etc.

-According to researchers at John Hopkins University School of Medicine, there is evidence suggesting that environmental pollutants damage children’s developing brains via epigenetic mechanisms.
+According to researchers at Johns Hopkins University School of Medicine, there is evidence suggesting that environmental pollutants damage children’s developing brains via epigenetic mechanisms.

 Epigenetic changes occur like a sneaky thief in the night, leaving their mark without anyone noticing until it’s too late.